matthizou/github-comment-badges/README.md

 Simply add a `@match` rule your domain at the beginning of the script, in the metadata block (you will need to edit it Tampermonkey)

-i.e, here at Xing I added:
+i.e, here for Xing I added:
 `// @match https://source.xing.com/*`

 <p style="background-color:#BBB; color:black; border-radius: 3px; padding: 6px">
-💣 &nbsp Those manual modifications of the script will be overwritten everytime the script auto-update.
+💣 &nbsp Those manual modifications of the script will be overwritten every time the script auto-update.
  Alternatively, you can create a new userscript in Tampermonkey and copy/paste the code there.
 But this method comes with issues, too: you won't benefit from the code updates, that often are cause to react to  breaking changes in the Github.<br>
  I plan to fork it in the future the scripts for Github and Github Enterprise, and provide for a solution to the problem above.
 </p>